rails/sass-rails/README.md

 ## Features

 * **Glob Imports**.
-When in rails, there is a special import syntax that allows you to glob imports relative to the folder of the stylesheet that is doing the importing.
+When in Rails, there is a special import syntax that allows you to glob imports relative to the folder of the stylesheet that is doing the importing.
   E.g. `@import "mixins/*"` will import all the files in the mixins folder and `@import "mixins/**/*"` will import all the files in the mixins tree.